GopediaPro/sabangnet_API/.github/ISSUE_TEMPLATE/feature-템플릿.md

 ---
-name: Issue 템플릿
+name: Feature 템플릿
 about: Suggest an idea for this project
 title: "[feat] Develop features"
-labels: ''
+labels: feature
-assignees: mhd329
+assignees: ''

 ---